ForeBoard Home

 Nassau is the oldest of the popular wagering games.
 Played at every level of golf — country clubs, public courses, buddies trips, weekend foursomes — and credited (probably apocryphally) to Nassau Country Club on Long Island in the early 1900s.
 The reason it's lasted: the match never dies.

-There's no single official Nassau — different groups handle the press cap, the carry-over treatment, and the Vegas press differently.
+There's no single official Nassau — different groups handle the press limits, the carry overs, and the Vegas press differently.
 What follows is the base game, plus every variation ForeBoard supports.

 The basics

-Nassau is three match-play contests running at the same time inside a single round of golf.
+Nassau is three match-play contests running in the same round.

-Each match has its own stake and its own outcome.
 You can win the front, lose the back, and tie the overall in the same round — they're independent.
-The structure is what makes Nassau both more forgiving than pure stroke play and more dangerous.
+The only difference between these matches is when they start and end.
+This structure is what makes Nassau more forgiving than pure stroke play, but also more dangerous.

-Nassau is typically played as match play.
+Nassau is typically played as traditional match play.
 Win the hole, you go 1-up on that match.
-Tie the hole (a "push"), the match status doesn't change.
+A tied hole is a push.
 Standard match-play vocabulary applies — 2-up thru 7, all square (AS), dormie 2 (leader up by exactly the number of holes remaining), 3 & 2 (match closed with the leader 3-up and 2 to play).

 Stakes are typically structured one of two ways:

-The right stake depends on the group. $1 per match keeps it casual; $10 makes hole 17 feel real; $50 starts to affect swing tempo.
-Calibrate to what your group can lose without changing the round.
+Setting the stakes at $1 per match keeps it casual; $10 makes hole 17 feel real; and $50 starts to affect swing tempo.
+Obviously, everyone needs to agree on the stakes so the cash/Venmo exchange isn't a contentious point.

 The press — the defining mechanic